 Hilton Honors Award Pricing

-Hilton Honors doesn’t follow a classic award chart like World of Hyatt or Marriott Bonvoy, for example.
+Hilton Honors doesn’t follow a classic award chart like World of Hyatt.
 Instead, Hilton uses variable award pricing, which can result in cheaper or more expensive points rates depending on many factors.

 For example, if you’re looking to book hotels during the low season, you might find cheaper points rates.
 The inverse is also true.
 This means a reward stay at a Hilton property might cost 30,000 points one night and 70,000 points another night.
 Hilton is closer to a revenue-based program than any other hotel chain, and this change continues that trend.